hpark507/CRHCAP/README.md

 Title: Crowd Learning of New Perspectives on Investments Using the Textual Information in Financial Statements

-Tasks: Develop front-end and backend codes to analyze Investments in human capital to improve stock valuation tools using text data from the SEC
+Tasks: Develop front-end and backend codes to analyze Investments in human capital to improve stock valuation tools using text data from the SEC,
-       Develop a Learning Game to receive keywords and rankings Develop codes to assign stocks and collect keywords.
+       Develop a Learning Game to receive keywords and rankings, Develop codes to assign stocks and collect keywords.
 Test the codes using a sample keyword list.

 # Development Notes